chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ### Cookbooks

-A cookbook is the fundamental unit of configuration and policy distribution.
-Cookbooks also comprise recipes and other optional components or directories.
-Click [here](https://docs.chef.io/cookbooks/) to know more about Cookbooks.
+A [cookbook](https://docs.chef.io/cookbooks/) is the fundamental unit of configuration and policy distribution. include recipes and other files, components, or directories.

 ### Roles

-A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.
+[Roles](https://docs.chef.io/roles/) let you define patterns and processes that exist across nodes in an organization as belonging to a single job function.
 Each role consists of zero (or more) attributes and a run-list.
-Click [here](https://docs.chef.io/roles/) to know more about Roles.

 ### Environments

-An environment is a way to map an organization’s real-life workflow to what can be configured and managed when using Chef Infra.
+An [environment](https://docs.chef.io/environments/) can be used to map an organization’s real-life workflow to what can be configured and managed when using Chef Infra.
 This mapping is accomplished by setting attributes and pinning cookbooks at the environment level.
-Click [here](https://docs.chef.io/environments/) to know more about Environments.

 ### Data Bags

-Data bags store global variables as JSON data.
+[Data bags](https://docs.chef.io/data_bags/) store global variables as JSON data.
 Data bags are indexed for searching and can be loaded by a cookbook or accessed during a search.
-Click [here](https://docs.chef.io/data_bags/) to know more about Data Bags.

 ### Clients